PopnPrimp/popgym/_posts/2020-04-09-weekly-workshop-wednesday.md

 Free to attend (donations welcome!), you can get the Zoom link by RSVPing at the addresses below, or email us at info@popgym.org!
 All money raised will go to reimburse instructors at future workshops!

+All funds raised go to the [Parole Prep NY](https://www.paroleprepny.org/)!

 **See below for a general description:**